 Maximum tyre size

 This will vary from state to state as there is no national ruling, but without engineering 50mm seems to be about the average tyre size diameter increase.
+There are some exceptions to this, like our Dmax which runs bigger tyres due to a difference in tyre sizes from factory.
+You can read about that here – You can go 50mm bigger than any model vehicle in your year-model.

 However, something interesting to know is that the increase is based off the biggest tyres size run on your model vehicle, as long as there are no structural, driveline, suspension or brake changes.